 2. Ensure Maximum Coverage

-Choose a solution that supports secure access for all your user types and any application or protocol your users are using, which you mapped out in the previous point.
+Before choosing any zero trust solutions, make sure to choose a solution that supports secure access for all your user types and any application or protocol your users are using, which you mapped out in the previous point.
 Remember, it takes only one open window for the attackers to enter your home.

 3. Introduce ID-based Connectivity